SANdood/Ecobee-Suite/README.md

 This feature was added at user request.
 One person asked to be able to automatically cancel such events if they are at home; another wanted to take other energy-savings actions during a DR event (which often are scheduled when power rates are at their daily highest).

-Finally, note that this is my first implementation - their undoubtedly will arise situations that I don't handle properly.
+Finally, note that this is my first implementation - there undoubtedly will arise situations that I don't handle properly.
 If you find one, please let me know so I can increase the robustness of the implementation.